Changissnz/nu_merchant_principal/README.md

 of pride.
-The narrative could be anything, such as a fact in which the prideful won something, and the fact is re-iterated time to time in the cognition of the prideful as part of the self-generation for pride.
+The narrative could be anything, such as a fact in which the prideful won something, and the fact is re-iterated time to time in the cognition of the prideful as part of the self-generation for their pride.
 The narrative could also be lofty thoughts of grandiose power, how someone was so humiliated and embarassed, clearly a great contrast to their honor, the prideful.
-It is the prideful that fall back on their wins in their times of challenge, and these are also the same ones that are the icons of discouragement, aimlessness, and anti-competition with challenges that involve them directly or indirectly but still affects their image in some way.
+It is the prideful that fall back on their wins in their times of challenge, and these are also the same ones that are the icons of discouragement, aimlessness, and anti-competition with challenges that involve them directly or indirectly but still affect their image in some way.
 Maybe the prideful is also a pacifist one.
 There is nothing outright wrong with pacifism.
 For fair dues, though, it is not just the prideful that operate on